 As detailed further in Note 9 of the Notes to Consolidated Financial Statements in Item 8 of this report, we have several pension, post-retirement benefit and deferred compensation plans.
-Our U.S. and Canadian Retirement Plans are frozen and are supported by plan assets to fund future payments.
-The obligation related to the CRIP is expected to be settled in 2022 with lump sum distributions and an annuity purchase.
-Future payments to participants are expected to be made from the existing plan assets.
+Our U.S. Retirement Plan is frozen and is supported by plan assets to fund future payments.
+During the third quarter of 2022, we settled the liabilities under our Canadian Retirement Income Plan.
 We have three supplemental retirement plans for certain key employees which are unfunded.
-As of December 31, 2021, the total gross obligation for the pension and post retirement plans was \$731.9 million, with \$110.5 million of benefits expected to be paid within the next twelve months.
+As of December 31, 2022, the total gross obligation for the pension and post retirement plans was \$513.9 million, with \$44.2 million of benefits expected to be paid within the next twelve months.

 We maintain deferred compensation plans for certain management employees and the Board of Directors to defer the receipt of compensation until a later date based on the terms of the plan.
-As of December 31, 2021, the total obligation for the deferred compensation plans was \$46.1 million, with \$7.4 million expected to be paid within the next twelve months
+As of December 31, 2022, the total obligation for the deferred compensation plans was \$39.9 million, with \$3.8 million expected to be paid within the next twelve months.
+These obligations exclude those under our deferred stock compensation plans.